🔧 Technology Stack

 -

-Service Isolation: Each microservice, like the block validation service, is packaged into its own Docker container.
-This ensures isolated runtime environments, enabling easier management and updates.
+Service Isolation: Each microservice (validator, block assembly, blockchain, etc.) is packaged into its own Docker container, ensuring isolated runtime environments and easier management.

 -